Connection times in large ad-hoc mobile networks

 Hence, the assertion follows from

 We show now that \eqref{Ukconv} holds.
-The event $U_k^{\rm c}$ splits into the event that the first walker has chosen not more than one new waypoint by time $S_k$, but the second has chosen at least $k-1$ new waypoints, and the same event with first and second walker reversed.
+The event $E_k^{\rm c}$ splits into the event that the first walker has chosen not more than one new waypoint by time $S_k$, but the second has chosen at least $k-1$ new waypoints, and the same event with first and second walker reversed.
 Let us only look at the first of these two events.
 On this event, the time $S_k$ is not larger than $2\diam(D)/v_-$, since a choice of a new waypoint is done after $\diam(D)/v_-$ time units at the latest, since all ways are no longer than $\diam(D)$ and all velocities are no less than $v_-$.
-Since the time that passes between the second walker picks his $(l-1)$-st and the $l$-th waypoint is $|W^{\ssup 2}_{l}-W^{\ssup 2}_{l-1}|/V^{\ssup 2}_{l}$, we have that its sum over $l\in\{1,\dots,k-1\}$ is not larger than $2\diam(D)/v_-$.
+Since the time that passes between the second walker picks his $(j-1)$st and the $j$th waypoint is $\llvert W^{\ssup2}_{j}-W^{\ssup 2}_{j-1}\rrvert /V^{\ssup2}_{j}$, we have that its sum over $j\in\{1,\dots ,k-1\}$ is not larger than $2\diam(D)/v_-$.
 Hence, on this event we have

-Leaving out the summands for $l=1$ and $l=k-1$, this remaining sum is still upper bounded by the right-hand side, and it does not depend on $Z_0$ nor on $Z_k,Z_{k+1},\dots$.
-Hence, the probability for this sum being smaller than the right-hand side is an upper bound for the half of $\P(U_k^{\rm c}|A\cap B)$ that we are considering, and it does not depend on $A$ nor on $B$.
-Since the right-hand side is constant and since the waypoints are not deterministic, the probability for this event tends to zero as $k\to\infty$.
-This shows that \eqref{Ukconv} holds and ends the proof. \end{proofsect}
+Leaving out the summands for $j=1$ and $j=k-1$, this remaining sum is still upper bounded by the right-hand side, and it does not depend on $Z_0$ nor on $Z_k,Z_{k+1},\dots.$ Hence, the probability for this sum being smaller than the right-hand side is an upper bound for the half of $\P(E_k^{\rm c}\mid A\cap B)$ that we are considering, and it does not depend on $A$ nor on $B$.
+Since the right-hand side is constant and since the waypoints are not deterministic, the probability for this event tends to $0$ as $k\to\infty$.
+This shows that \eqref{Ukconv} holds and ends the proof. \end{pf}

-The following lemma says that $Z$ is Harris recurrent, has a unique invariant distribution and is non-lattice, which is summarized by saying that it is Harris ergodic.
-In particular, it satisfies an ergodic theorem, i.e., for any bounded measurable function $f$, the averages $\frac1 N\sum_{i=1}^N f(Z_i)$ converge almost surely to the integral of $f$ with respect to the invariant distribution.
+The following lemma says that $Z$ is Harris recurrent, has a unique invariant distribution and is non-lattice, which is summarised by saying that it is Harris ergodic.
+In particular, it satisfies an ergodic theorem, that is, for any bounded measurable function $f$, the averages $\frac{1} N\sum_{i=1}^N f(Z_i)$ converge almost surely to the integral of $f$ with respect to the invariant distribution.

 \begin{lemma} The chain $Z$ is Harris ergodic. \end{lemma}